 I am a bookkeeper/office administrator/default IT person by day; writer/compulsive reader/hermit by night.
 I have never lived in any one home longer than four years, I paint and draw, I play classical piano (don’t hold your breath for my upcoming appearance at Carnegie Hall), I easily get overexcited about things like etymology and root words, and I studied Ancient Hebrew for fun.
 I play a wicked game of foosball.
 I may or may not have crocheted Baby Yoda ornaments for all my siblings last Christmas.

 My writing tends toward the humorous, with a healthy dose of drama/action/adventure, and the occasional foray into the poetic.
 I'd say my strengths center on dialogue and character.
 You are guaranteed that I will show proper respect to the English language, observing all standards of correct spelling and grammar, even if I occasionally take deliberate artistic liberties. :)

 Authors/works I think you ought to be reading instead of me: Mere Christianity, Perelandra, and The Great Divorce by C.S.
 Lewis, "A Piece of Chalk" and The Napoleon of Notting Hill by G.K.
-Chesterton; Men at Arms, Reaper Man, and the Bromeliad Trilogy by Terry Pratchett; Tale of Two Cities, David Copperfield, and The Pickwick Papers by Charles Dickens; Treasure Island and Kidnapped by Robert Louis Stevenson; The Murder of Roger Ackroyd, Crooked House, and And Then There Were None by Agatha Christie; The Thief, The Queen of Attolia, and The King of Attolia by Megan Whalen Turner; The Hound of the Baskervilles by Arthur Conan Doyle; A Princess of Mars by Edgar Rice Burroughs; Sabriel by Garth Nix; Tom Sawyer, Huckleberry Finn, and the travel essays of Mark Twain; the Iliad and the Odyssey by Homer--go with Robert Fitzgerald's translation; The Faerie Queene by Edmund Spenser; Short Stories by Guy de Maupassant.
+Chesterton; Men at Arms, Reaper Man, and the Bromeliad Trilogy by Terry Pratchett; Tale of Two Cities, David Copperfield, and The Pickwick Papers by Charles Dickens; Treasure Island and Kidnapped by Robert Louis Stevenson; The Murder of Roger Ackroyd, Crooked House, and And Then There Were None by Agatha Christie; The Thief, The Queen of Attolia, and The King of Attolia by Megan Whalen Turner; The Hound of the Baskervilles by Arthur Conan Doyle; A Princess of Mars by Edgar Rice Burroughs; Sabriel by Garth Nix; Tom Sawyer, Huckleberry Finn, and the travel essays of Mark Twain; Robert Fitzgerald's translation of The Odyssey; The Faerie Queene by Edmund Spenser; Short Stories by Guy de Maupassant.
 I shall stop myself there, and I hope you all appreciate what a sacrifice that is...